 You'll want your puppy to have a name tag attached to a collar in case your pooch gets loose.
 The collar should fit snugly so your pup can't slip out of it.
-But make sure it’s not too tight — there should be room to slip two fingers between the collar and your dog's neck to ensure there's enough room for your pup to breathe comfortably.
-On the name tag, list your puppy's full name plus any nicknames, your phone number, your address, and maybe even your email address.
-Provide as much information as you can so when someone finds Fido they know who to contact.
+But make sure it’s not too tight.
+There should be room to slip two fingers between the collar and your dog's neck to ensure there's enough space for your puppy to breathe comfortably.
+Another option is a harness.
+You can try both and see which your pet prefers.

-Your puppy will need to go out regularly to use the bathroom, and for exercise.
+Your puppy will need to go out regularly to use the bathroom and for exercise.
 According to the American Kennel Club (AKC), you should consider investing in two different types of leashes for your dog:

 A 4- to 6-foot leash to keep your puppy close by and under control while outside